django-functest/django-functest/docs/selenium.rst

       Controls which Selenium 'driver' i.e. browser will be used.
 Defaults to ``"Firefox"``.
       You can also use ``"Chrome"`` if Chrome and chromedriver are installed, and ``"PhantomJS"`` if PhantomJS is installed.

+   .. attribute:: auto_scroll_by_default

+      Controls whether :meth:`~django_functest.FuncCommonApi.submit` will
+      automatically attempt to scroll to the element in order to click it.

+      Defaults to ``True``.

+      This default behaviour is usually desirable, but depending on your styling, scrolling may not work, and Selenium may still be able to interact with the controls.

    .. method:: display_browser_window